PistonDevelopers/rust-empty/README.md

 ##What is Rust-Empty?

 Rust-Empty is a user friendly Makefile/Bash setup tool for Rust programmers.
+It automates setup of directories and configuration files.
+Once setup is completed, replace or modify the Makefile to suit your needs.
-Makefiles runs out of the box on Linux and OSX (with developer tools).
+The Makefile works out of the box on Linux and OSX (with developer tools).
 The setup uses best practices and conventions learned from the Rust community.
 Pull requests/fixes are welcome!